 firstname.lastname@example.org | 419-358-3322

 Policy and procedures on sexual and gender-based misconduct and other forms of interpersonal violence

 Bluffton University (“university”) affirms the principle that students, faculty and staff have the right to be free from all forms of sexual misconduct, examples of which can include acts of sexual assault, sex/gender harassment, sex/gender discrimination, sexual exploitation and indecent exposure.
-Oftentimes, incidents of sexual misconduct also involve other prohibited conduct such as bullying/intimidation, domestic violence, dating violence and stalking.
+Oftentimes, incidents of sexual misconduct also involve other prohibited conduct such as bullying/intimidation, domestic violence, dating violence, stalking and retaliation.
 The university prohibits such conduct, regardless of whether it is related to an instance of sexual misconduct.
 All of the conduct referenced in the prior sentences will be referred to collectively throughout this policy as “prohibited conduct.”

 Bluffton University, as an educational community, will promptly and equitably respond to all reports of sexual misconduct in order to eliminate the misconduct, prevent its recurrence and address its effects on any individual and/or the community.

 This policy applies to all members of the university community, including students, employees, volunteers, independent contractors, visitors and any individuals regularly or temporarily employed, studying, living, visiting, conducting business or having any official capacity at the university.

 Bluffton University does not discriminate on the basis of race, color, creed, gender, religion, sexual orientation, gender identity, ethnicity, national origin, age, disability or any status protected by law in its education programs, employment or activities.